SistemBasisData2023/J10League/README.md

 To get started with TixOnline, follow these simple steps:

-1. Clone the repository: `git clone https://github.com/SistemBasisData2023/J10League`
+1. Clone the repository: `git clone https://github.com/SistemBasisData2023/J10League.git`
 2. Install dependencies: `npm install`
 3. Start the application: `npm start`
-4. Visit `http://localhost:3001` in your browser to access TixOnline.
+4. Visit `http://localhost:3001` in your browser to access J10League.

 ## Technologies Used